Soviet citizenship law: Practical application

-Details of naturalization in the 1931 law were deliberately kept vague, so as to provide full power to administrative authorizes to decide upon who might be admitted to citizenship.
+Details of naturalization in the 1931 law were deliberately kept vague, so as to provide full power to administrative authorities to decide upon who might be admitted to citizenship.

-In general, Soviet citizenship law was very inclusive in theory.
+In theory, Soviet citizenship law was very inclusive.
 There were no official requirements for residency; knowledge of language, history, constitution, or political system; minimum income; or the like.
 All that was required was an application and renunciation of other citizenships, and specifying of a particular SSR citizenship.

 In the period leading up to the 1938 law, the Soviet political system made strong use of deprivation of citizenship and reinstatement as instrument of discipline and sanction.
 Entire groups or categories were stripped of citizenship or the rights of citizenship.

 1940s regional citizenship laws

 In the 1940s a variety of decrees concerning USSR citizenship for persons from specific areas and regions were enacted, including: